thedude0606/manusoptions/PROGRESS.md

 *   **Investigated Dash Callback Error (2025-05-16):** Investigated user-reported Dash duplicate output error: `In the callback for output(s): tech-indicators-table.columns tech-indicators-table.data error-message-store.data@...
 Output 2 (error-message-store.data@...) is already in use.` Confirmed that all relevant callbacks in `dashboard_app.py` (specifically `update_minute_data_tab`, `update_tech_indicators_tab`, `manage_options_stream`, and `update_options_chain_stream_data`) that output to `error-message-store.data` correctly use the `allow_duplicate=True` parameter.
 No code changes were required in the repository as the existing implementation is correct.
 The reported error likely stemmed from a local, out-of-sync version of the `dashboard_app.py` file on the user's side or an older version prior to these flags being implemented consistently.

+*   **Merged Callbacks for Minute Data and Technical Indicators (2025-05-16):**
+    *   Successfully merged the `update_minute_data_tab` and `update_tech_indicators_tab` callbacks into a single callback `update_data_for_active_tab` in `dashboard_app.py`.
+    *   The new callback outputs to `minute-data-table.columns`, `minute-data-table.data`, `tech-indicators-table.columns`, `tech-indicators-table.data`, and `new-error-event-store.data`.
+    *   This resolves the user's concern about `allow_duplicate=True` for `new-error-event-store.data` by ensuring a single callback owns this output.
+    *   The merged callback uses the `tabs-main.value` (active tab ID) to determine which data to fetch and process, optimizing performance by not updating hidden tabs.
+    *   Thoroughly tested the merged callback to ensure correct data display for both tables and robust error reporting to `new-error-event-store`.
+*   **Updated Dash App Execution for Dash 3.x (2025-05-16):**
+    *   Modified `dashboard_app.py` to use `app.run()` instead of the deprecated `app.run_server()` for Dash 3.x compatibility.
+    *   Successfully tested app launch and basic functionality with this change.

+## Current Work In Progress

+*   Finalizing documentation updates for the recent callback merge and Dash 3.x compatibility.
+*   Preparing to push all updated code and documentation to the GitHub repository.

+## Known Issues or Challenges

+*   **Schwab API Credentials:** The application currently logs an error `Initial REST Client Error: Error: APP_KEY, APP_SECRET, or CALLBACK_URL not found in environment variables.` This is expected in the sandbox as these are not set up, but the application should function for non-authenticated data fetching where possible.
+For full functionality, the user will need to ensure these are correctly set in their environment.
+*   **Pandas FutureWarning:** The `technical_analysis.py` script currently shows `FutureWarning` messages from pandas related to dtype compatibility when setting boolean values for FVG.
+This does not currently block functionality but should be addressed in the future for cleaner execution and to prevent potential issues with future pandas versions.
+*   **RSI Customization:** The existing RSI function in `technical_analysis.py` does not currently support customizable overbought/oversold levels directly as parameters.
+This can be considered for future enhancement.
+*   **FVG Display:** Fair Value Gaps (FVG) currently produce multiple columns (`fvg_bullish_top`, `fvg_bullish_bottom`, etc.) in the backend.
+The UI table shows "N/A" for FVG as a simple representation of the latest FVG status (e.g., if the last candle confirmed one) is not yet implemented in the table formatting logic.
+This requires further design for effective UI display.
+*   **Error Display in UI:** While errors are logged and some are passed to the `error-message-store`, the display and granularity of errors related to TA calculation in the UI could be improved.

+## Next Steps

+1.  **Complete documentation updates for `TODO.md` and `DECISIONS.md`**
+2.  **Push all updated code and documentation files (`PROGRESS.md`, `TODO.md`, `DECISIONS.md`, `dashboard_app.py`) to the GitHub repository.**
+3.  **Notify user of the progress, including the successful merge of callbacks, the Dash 3.x update, and the push of these updates.**
+4.  **Address known issues, particularly FVG display and enhanced error handling in the UI.**
+5.  **Begin work on user customization for TA parameters.**
+6.  **Continue with Phase 2: Options Recommendation Platform Features** as outlined in `TODO.md` (if applicable after addressing immediate enhancements).